040code/040code/_posts/2018-09-04-fsf-backend.md

 Horea Porutiu [@horeaporutiu](https://twitter.com/horeaporutiu)

+I'm currently working for a project with Hyperledger, so this talk was very relevant for me.
+Great balance between technical information, examples and real applications of the chain.
+I liked their work with [Brooklyn Roasting Company](https://www.brooklynroasting.com/).
+See exactly what happened with the beans of your coffee.

 ### A Game of Theories: Why languages do what they do
 Rating:

 Rae Krantz

+Great talk on languages.
+I've recognized a lot and she was spot on with the Game of Thrones characters.
+When my favourite language Rust was mentioned, she was really enthousiastic.

+Best quote of the day: "JavaScript was written in the time of Netscape when Java was popular." :)

 ### The Future of ChatBots in the Travel Industry
 Rating: